 MEI Pharma, Inc. (formerly Marshall Edwards, Inc.), or the Company, is a development stage oncology company focused on the clinical development of novel therapies for cancer.
-The Company was incorporated in December 2000 as a wholly-owned subsidiary of Novogen Limited ("Novogen").
+The Company was incorporated in Delaware in December 2000 as a wholly-owned subsidiary of Novogen Limited ("Novogen").
 The Company's common stock is listed on the Nasdaq Capital Market and was previously listed under the symbol "MSHL" through June 30, 2012.
 On July 2, 2012, in conjunction with the change in the Company's corporate name to MEI Pharma, Inc., the Company's common stock began trading under the symbol "MEIP".
 In December 2012, Novogen distributed to its shareholders substantially all of its MEI Pharma common stock.
 The Company's former wholly-owned subsidiary, Marshall Edwards Pty Ltd ("MEPL"), was legally dissolved in April 2012.
 As MEPL was the Company's only subsidiary, the financial statements are no longer consolidated.

 The Company's business purpose is the development of drugs for the treatment of cancer.
-The Company is currently focused on the clinical development of its three lead drug candidates, Pracinostat, ME-143 and ME-344.
-In August 2012, the Company completed the acquisition of certain assets and intellectual property, including those related to Pracinostat, from SBIO Pte Ltd, a privately held biotechnology company ("SBIO").
-In May 2011, the Company completed the acquisition of certain assets and intellectual property, including those related to ME-143 and ME-344, from Novogen, in accordance with the terms of an Asset Purchase Agreement, dated as of December 21, 2010, between the Company, Novogen and Novogen Research Pty Limited.
-Pracinostat is a selective inhibitor of a group of enzymes called histone deacetylases (HDACs).
-HDACs belong to a larger set of proteins collectively known as epigenetic regulators that can alter gene expression by chemically modifying DNA or its associated chromosomal proteins.
-Abnormal activity of these regulators is believed to play an important role in cancer and other diseases.
-ME-143 and ME-344 are derived from an isoflavone technology platform that has generated a number of compounds with antitumor activity.
+The Company is currently focused on the clinical development of its lead drug candidate, Pracinostat.
+Pracinostat is an orally available histone deacetylase (HDAC) inhibitor that has been tested in a number of Phase I and exploratory Phase II clinical trials in advanced hematologic malignancies such as myelodysplastic syndrome (MDS), acute myeloid leukemia (AML) and myelofibrosis, as well as in solid tumor indications in both adult and pediatric patients.
+In August 2012, the Company acquired certain assets and intellectual property, including those related to Pracinostat, from S\BIO Pte Ltd ("S\BIO").
+The Company's clinical development pipeline also includes two isoflavone-based drug candidates, ME-143 and ME-344.
+ME-143 and ME-344 are derived from an isoflavone technology platform that has generated a number of compounds with anti-tumor activity in laboratory studies.
 These compounds have been shown to interact with specific targets resulting in the inhibition of tumor metabolism, a function critical for cancer cell survival.